Nori Muster shares aspects of her life with a Ph.D. candidate at Temple University, investigating therapeutic art and cults. June 19, 2008

-What sparked your interest in choosing this profession (counseling / art therapy)?
+What sparked your interest in choosing this profession (counseling / therapeutic art)?

 Later, when I went back to school for my master's degree at Western Oregon University (1989-1991), they had a police academy on campus where they also trained prison guards.
 My practical experience there was working in Hillcrest Juvenile Reform School in Salem, Oregon.
-I taught art therapy classes in the juvenile sex offender ward.
+I taught therapeutic art classes in the juvenile sex offender ward for my last year of grad school.

 How do you try to keep individuals on track?